-- The Root Directory property specifies the directory to be displayed. - The Line Numbers property is used to show or hide line numbers on the file. - The Sort Order property is used to indicate how files should be accessed. - The File Types property group is used indicate the types of file that should be made available for viewing.
+- The Root Directory property specifies the directory to be displayed.
+For the FlexEdge product, the path name is case-sensitive. - The Line Numbers property is used to show or hide line numbers on the file. - The Sort Order property is used to indicate how files should be accessed. - The File Types property group is used indicate the types of file that should be made available for viewing.
 Note that only text files can be displayed. - The Messages property group defines and perhaps translates various messages used by the file viewer.